renovate-bot/zw/docs/ecosystem/packages/01_overview.md

 You can also update the package with `zi update fzf` – it'll cause the project to refresh and rebuild, like with a "normal" package manager such as `apt-get`.
 However, it'll actually be more like to `emerge` from Gentoo, because the installation will be from the source… unless… the user will pick up a binary installation by profile-argument specified in the `pack''` ice :)

-## Pros Of Using ZI Package For Regular Software Installations {#pros-of-using-zi-package-for-regular-software-installations}
+## Pros Of Using ZI Package For Regular Software Installations

 Using ZI to install software where one could use a regular package manager has several advantages: